WELCOME TO CAPE BRIDGEWATER

 Located 50 metres from the car park the forest was formed when sand dunes covered moonah trees 1000's years ago.
 Water seeped through the sand and down the trunks decaying the organic matter, leaving behind 'petrified' trunks.

 During certain months of the year Cape Bridgewater is the ideal base camp for whale watching.
-There are several locations to choose from for viewing the whales, or you can even sit inside the cafe and watch the whales just 100km from the front door.
+There are several locations to choose from for viewing the whales, or you can even sit inside the cafe and watch for whales just 100m from the front door.

 This is a popular recreational area for fishing, canoeing and water-skiing.
 If you're interested in surf fishing, beach combing or walking along 60kms of unspoilt beach.
 To get to the lakes, take the scenic 10 minute drive on Bridgewater Lake Road.